MaxHass12/Head_First_C/Chapter_2/NOTES.md

   - String literals are stored in read-only memory because they are supposed to be constant.
   - String literals are read-only anyways. `const` just ensures compile time error if we want to modify string literal.
   - Different memory segments appear in the same order in all systems.
   - Array variable is not stored in memory.
 Array variable won't exist in the final executable.
+They are replaced with the address of the array.
 That's OK because array variable will never point anywhere else.
   - Declaration is a piece of code that declares that something exists ie a variable, function, etc exists.

 # 18. Memory Memorizer